raspy8766/asdf-docker/README.md

-# ASDF Docker Base Image
+# ASDF Base Docker Image

-The goal of this repo is to create a base ASDF Docker image that can be easily extended to install asdf plugins, and to use with either Dev Containers or [asdf GitHub Actions](https://github.com/asdf-vm/actions).
-Ideally this can be extended even further with VSCodes DevContainer
+ASDF Base Docker image

+## Basics

+This Docker image is intended to be used as a base image.
+You can then create a light-weight Docker image to extend and customize it further by adding more utilities (e.g. `apt-get`), and most importantly define and install `asdf` plugins.

+The [Dockerfile.example](.devcontainer/Dockerfile.example) is a good reference on how to do this, as well as how to use a [.tool-versions](.devcontainer/.tool-versions) file for consistent version management.

+## Dev Container

+To provide a consistent IDE experience, you can also use your Docker image in a `devcontainer.json` configuration file.
+This enables support for both [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) and [GitHub Codespaces](https://github.com/features/codespaces).